yousirong/yousirong_CV/README.md

 이준용 CV : [http://yousirong.github.io/yousirong_CV](http://yousirong.github.io/yousirong_CV)

-미완성20231025
 ## Motivation

 GitHub Pages is probably the best place developer could store their CV.
 Giving a potential employer a link to your CV stored on GitHub shows your intense desire for automation and stands you out.

-The idea behind **The Curriculum Vitae Template** is to provide anyone with a quick solution for creating and managing CVs (both HTML and PDF versions) with the help of GitHub.

-## Installation

-1. Create a new repo out of this template by clicking [this link](https://github.com/yousirong/yousirong_CV/generate).
-1. Clone the newly created repo.
-1. Install project dependencies with `npm install`.
-1. Run `npm run deploy` to initialize `gh-pages`.
-This is a one time action.
-Further deployments will be initiated by GitHub Actions on every push to `main`.

 ## Usage